 5500 – 1000 = (4500 x 3) / 1000 = 13.5 NM

 The 13.5 is the distance you should start your descent from the airport.

 This is only a rough number.
 Someone might read this and think: “she has it all wrong, you are supposed to add 10% to the 60NM to make it 66NM!”

 But, why?
-Do you descend at 1500 feet per minute perfectly every time?
+Do you descend at a perfect rate every time (I.e. 500 feet per minute or 1000 feet per minute)?

 Adding 10% defeats the purpose of “quickly” calculating TOD.

 It also doesn’t matter in the grand scheme of things.
 You need a ballpark figure for two reasons.